-All FUSA affiliated clubs must remain not for profit under the FUSA Club Regulations.
-While the club may receive income (e.g: through ticket/merchandise sales, sponsorship, etc.), all profits must be returned to the club and reinvested into the club’s activities.
-The club may not operate in a manner aimed at returning a profit toward any registered club member (including the Club Executive) or their immediate families.
+All FUSA affiliated Clubs must remain not for profit as a requirement under the FUSA Clubs & Student Communities Regulations.
+While the Club may receive income (e.g: through ticket/merchandise sales, sponsorship, etc.), all profits must be returned to the Club and reinvested into the Club’s activities.
+The Club may not operate in a manner aimed at returning a profit toward any registered Club member (including the Club Executive) or their immediate families.

-Unless via prior written approval by FUSA’s Clubs & Events Officer (or delegate), a club must not:
+Unless via prior written approval by FUSA’s Program Coordinator, Clubs & Students Communities (or delegate), a Club must not:

-Failure to adhere to these conditions is considered a ‘Major Breach’ of the club’s obligations under the FUSA Club Regulations, which may lead to any combination of disaffiliation of the club, debt recovery measures taken against the club and/or club executive, and/or the reduction or removal of access to club funding.
+Failure to adhere to these conditions is considered a ‘Major Breach’ of the Club’s obligations under the FUSA Clubs & Student Communities Regulations, which may lead to any combination of disaffiliation of the Club, debt recovery measures taken against the Club and/or Club Executive, and/or the reduction or removal of access to Club funding.
 In extreme cases, FUSA may submit a police report and may undertake legal action against the offending party.